DynoCC/Dyno-Custom-Commands/files/Advanced Commands/README.md

 **Util:** `dm`, `pingmods`, `rcolor`, `rolemention`, `screenshare`, `search` **Moderation:** `badnick`, `cooldown`, `erole`, `lc`, `mute-ban`, `mute-kick`, `mute-sban`, `mute-tban`, `roleswap`

+**__Notice__**
+This is a continuation of [StrandCC](https://github.com/StrandCC/Strand-Custom-Commands) and is being built to add onto the commands already provided.

+Some commands will be edited, some new commands will be added, and some commands will likely stay the same.

-***All commands in this category are configured to work together and this command category is planned to be built up over time.***
+All commands in this category are configured to work together and this command category is planned to be built up over time.